lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 ### Logistic Regression
 Logistic regression models the probabilities for classification problems with two possible outcomes - it's essentially an extension of linear regression model for class outcomes

-#### Why Cant We Use Linear
+#### Why Cant you Use Linear
-Why can't we just use linear regression for classification?
+Why can't you just use linear regression for classification?
 In the case of two classes, 0 or 1, a linear model doesn't output probabilities, but it treats the classes as numbers (0 and 1) and fits the best hyperplane that minimizes the distances between the points and the hyperplane.
 In laymen terms, it simply interpolates between the points, and it's not able to be interpreted as probabilities - i.e. the **interpretation of the model would be incorrect**.
 There's no meaningful threshold to use as one or the other, and the problems become even worse with multiple classes - the higher the value of a feature with a positive weight, the more it contributes to the prediction of a class with a higher number, even if classes that heppen to get a similar number are no closer than the first and last classes.

 ![Linear Model Bad Probabilities](/img/linear_model_bad_probabilities.png)